 How is it possible that it is still one of the poorest countries in the world with tons of diamonds in the soil?

-Sierra Leonean Leone is the country’s currency
+Sierra Leonean Leone is the country’s (old) currency

 I wrote about the amazing beaches of Sierra Leone, as I realised diamonds are not the only ‘hidden gem’ in the country.
 But is having diamonds as a resource in your country a blessing or a curse?
 In the past, it has caused a lot of trouble in the country.
 The rebel war, which ended in 2002, was mostly funded by the mining of diamonds and the smuggling of them to neighbouring countries.
 Other countries with diamonds have suffered too: South-Africa, Angola and many others.
 The mining has always been very primitive and very hard labour has always been the leading way to find diamonds by the local people.
 The export of diamonds could increase the GDP of the country, but will the GDP increase benefit the people of Sierra Leone in a corrupt nation?